 - Accurate data capture mechanisms to record smoking prevalence at delivery must be in place.
-Current data capture systems should be assessed and improved where needed. - Training programmes around brief intervention need to be developed and steered through strategic groups so that all midwives can carry out brief interventions with all pregnant smokers. - Systems to record and performance monitor the proportion of pregnant smokers that have been offered smoking cessation advice (brief intervention) need to be developed to ensure evidence of effectiveness. - Maternity services should work towards achieving compliance with NICE guidance. - All professionals coming into contact with pregnant women that smoke should use that opportunity to give brief advice and refer to stop smoking services.
+Current data capture systems should be assessed and improved where needed. - Training programmes around brief intervention need to continue through • strategic groups so that all midwives can carry out brief interventions with all pregnant smokers. - Systems to record and performance monitor the proportion of pregnant smokers that have been offered smoking cessation advice (brief intervention) need to be developed to ensure evidence of effectiveness. - Maternity services should continue to work towards achieving compliance with • NICE guidance. - All professionals coming into contact with pregnant women that smoke should use that opportunity to give brief advice and refer to stop smoking services. - The benefits of the investment in specialist stop smoking midwives must be realised and the good work continued through effective partnerships and communication. - Strong links between maternity units and the local stop smoking service/healthy lifestyle service must remain and develop.